J.D. Davis Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.
+- The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in MLB.

-- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.03).
+- The Brewers have a 4.15 team ERA that ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to rank 25th in baseball in home runs given up (67 total, 1.3 per game).
+- The Brewers give up the fifth-most home runs in baseball (70 total, 1.4 per game).

-- Peralta gets the start for the Brewers, his 10th of the season.
-He is 5-3 with a 3.81 ERA and 54 strikeouts in 52 2/3 innings pitched.
+- Burnes makes the start for the Brewers, his 11th of the season.
+He is 4-4 with a 3.97 ERA and 51 strikeouts in 56 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty went six innings against the Tampa Bay Rays, giving up three earned runs while surrendering five hits.
+- The right-hander last pitched on Monday against the Houston Astros, when he went five innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.